Sant'Ambrogio della Massima: History

 It emerged that the Jesuit priest who as the "spiritual father" of the nuns had been accustomed to administer the sacrament of Penance had entered into sexual relations with Maria Luisa.
 Styling himself Giuseppe Peters, his real name was Joseph Kleutgen, an influential German theologian.
 He was convicted as a heretic for his fostering of the cult of Agnese Firrao and sentenced to three years of imprisonment.
 Pope Pius IX reduced the sentence to two years.
 Later Kleutgen was instrumental in the drafting of the dogma of papal infallibility.
 The details of the affair became known when discovered by researchers in 1976.

 In 1861 Pope Pius IX gave the building to a group of Benedictine monks; they adopted it for a missionary college and replaced its façade when it collapsed the following year.
-Side altars were added to the church as well.
+Side altars were also added to the church.
 After 1870, the church and the monastery were expropriated by the Italian State, but later the church and part of the convent were returned to the Benedictines.
 Initially, the monastery was used as a missionary college to train monks for overseas work.
 The church is currently an abbey and the curial house of the Subiaco Cassinese Congregation.